Nirav591/Nirav591/README.md

 🎓 &nbsp;Bachelor's degree in IT and Associate's degree in `Computer Science`.\
 🌱 &nbsp;I am currently looking to learn more about blockchain and eventually work as a `Blockchain developer`.\
-✍️ &nbsp;In my free time, I like to travel to try different kinds of food plates around the world.\

 💬 &nbsp;Feel free to reach out to me for consulting and volunteering services, or just for some interesting discussion.